Label Inference Attacks against Node-level Vertical Federated GNNs: Methodology

-In practice, we consider three different knowledge levels of the attacker, namely: \emph{full knowledge}, \emph{partial knowledge}, and \emph{no knowledge}.
-In the first case, the attacker has complete knowledge of the system, meaning they know the number of classes $n$ and the exact architecture of the server model $g$.
-That is the most favorable configuration for the attacker.
-According to our approach, a malicious client can obtain information about the classes of the input data by generating possible random combinations between the $n$ classes and the training data and then carrying out a local transfer learning to fine-tune its local classification layer (recall that in VFL the clients participate by training a local model with no classification layer).
-At this point, the gradients obtained from this additional learning step can be compared with the ones originally returned by the server.
-Intuitively, the better the match between them, the better the estimated mapping of the labels to the training data.
-In the second case, the attacker knows only the number of classes $n$ and has no information regarding the architecture of the classification model maintained by the server.
+In the Federated Learning field, especially in the context of Horizontal Federated Learning (HFL), two levels of knowledge are typically considered: {\em full} and {\em partial}.
+In the first case, all the entities involved have access to information about the data distribution across the workers and the updates of each of them during the training.
+In the second case, instead, the workers have knowledge solely of the data points they own and their local training updates, with only partial access to information about the system.
+In our paper, we are targeting the latter scenario, assuming that only local information of the controlled nodes is available to the attacker.
+Moreover, in VFL, only the server trains the full classification model, while the clients participate by training a local model with no classification layer, so they do not have information about the classes and the full model architecture.
+Consequently, the knowledge of the learning objective (i.e., the classification model, including the output size), which is always known to all the clients in HFL, is, instead, critical information in VFL.
+Due to this characteristic of VFL, in practice, we need to extend the above taxonomy by adding three additional sub-levels of knowledge for the attacker, namely: \emph{basic knowledge}, \emph{limited knowledge}, and \emph{no knowledge}.
+In the first case, the attacker has basic knowledge of the learning objective, meaning that the attacker knows the number of classes $n$ and the exact architecture of the server model $g$.
+That is the most favorable case for the attacker.
+In the second case, referred to as \textit{limited knowledge}, the attacker knows only the number of classes $n$ and has no information regarding the architecture of the classification model maintained by the server.
 In this case, the attacker can hypothesize a classification model, possibly with a different architecture than the server one.
 Then, the same strategy of the previous case can be adopted to estimate the association between the $n$ labels and the training data.
-In this scenario, the performance of the attack could be affected by the fact that the latent information about the labels in the loss estimated by the server may be difficult to extract because of the mismatch between the architecture of the original classification layer of the server and the one assumed by the attacker.
-The last case represents the worst-case scenario for the attacker; in this case, they have neither information on the number of classes $n$ nor the architecture of the classification layer of $g$.
+In this scenario, the attack's performance could be affected by the fact that the latent information about the labels in the loss estimated by the server may be difficult to extract because of the mismatch between the architecture of the original classification layer of the server and the one assumed by the attacker.
+The last case represents the worst-case scenario for the attacker.
+In this case, they have neither information on the number of classes $n$ nor the architecture of the classification layer of $g$ (\textit{no knowledge}).
 In this setting, the attacker must approximate the server model as in the previous case and estimate the number of classes $n$ to perform the attack.
 Our intuition is that node embeddings learned during the federated learning include crucial information about the classes the nodes belong to.
 Intuitively, the embeddings of the nodes belonging to the same class must share more similar characteristics than those of other class nodes.
 According to this reasoning, the number of classes can be obtained by adopting an unsupervised learning strategy (clustering algorithm) and identifying the optimal number of clusters for the node embeddings.
 Once again, such a task can be carried out during the federated learning task but only after a sufficient number of learning epochs for the local model.
 Indeed, for the above strategy to work, the embeddings must already contain sufficient information about the training data.
 The following section will provide all the technical details of our attack strategy.